 Debt to total market capitalization ratio, defined as total consolidated debt as a percentage of the market value of our outstanding equity securities plus our total consolidated debt, is a measure of leverage commonly used by analysts in the REIT sector.
 Our total market capitalization was approximately \$9.7 billion at March 31, 2003.
-Total market capitalization was calculated using the March 31, 2003 closing stock price of \$37.90 per share and includes the following: (1) 95,928,738 shares of our common stock, (2) 20,470,741 common units of Boston Properties Limited Partnership (excluding common units held by Boston Properties, Inc.), (3) an aggregate of 9,196,692 common units issuable upon conversion of all Series One and Series Two preferred units outstanding, and (4) our consolidated debt totaling approximately \$5.0 billion.
+Total market capitalization was calculated using the March 31, 2003 Boston Properties, Inc. closing stock price of \$37.90 per share and includes the following: (1) the actual aggregate number of our common units, (2) the number of common partnership units issuable upon conversion of our preferred partnership units, and (3) our consolidated debt totaling approximately \$5.0 billion.
 Our total consolidated debt at March 31, 2003 represented approximately 51.1% of our total market capitalization.
-This percentage will fluctuate with changes in the market price of our common stock and does not necessarily reflect our capacity to incur additional debt to finance our activities or our ability to manage our existing debt obligations.
+This percentage will fluctuate with changes in the market price of the common stock of Boston Properties, Inc. and does not necessarily reflect our capacity to incur additional debt to finance our activities or our ability to manage our existing debt obligations.
 However, for a company like ours, whose assets are primarily income-producing real estate, the debt to total market capitalization ratio may provide investors with an alternate indication of leverage, so long as it is evaluated along with other financial ratios and the various components of our outstanding indebtedness.